Refresh

 What's NOT preserved

 - Live connections.
-Every TCP socket, every QUIC connection, gone.
+Every TCP socket and every QUIC connection is closed.

 - Active requests.
-Anything in flight gets cancelled.
+Anything in flight is cancelled.
 The caller sees a context-cancelled or connection-closed error.

 - Streaming responses.
 Body reads fail partway.
 Drain or close streams before refreshing.

-Everything else (jar, tickets, ECH, header order, custom JA3, preset, proxy) sticks around.
-A save before and after Refresh() would only differ in the timestamp.
+Everything else (jar, tickets, ECH, header order, custom JA3, preset, proxy) carries forward.
+A save before and a save after Refresh() differ only in the timestamp.

 When NOT to use it

-If you want a totally fresh session (no cookies, no tickets, nothing), don't Refresh().
-Just close and build a new one.
-Refresh() is the "keep my identity, drop my sockets" tool.
-For "drop my identity" you build a new NewSession.
+For a totally fresh session with no cookies, no tickets and no inherited state, don't Refresh().
+Close the session and build a new one.
+Refresh() is the "keep my identity, drop my sockets" tool; "drop my identity" is what NewSession is for.

-Heads up: after Refresh() the session adds cache-control: max-age=0 to the next request, mimicking a real browser F5.
-That hits servers like a deliberate cache-bust.
-If you don't want that signal, use a fresh session instead.
+One detail to know: after Refresh() the session adds cache-control: max-age=0 to the next request, which matches what a real browser F5 sends.
+Some servers treat that as a deliberate cache-bust.
+If that signal is unwanted, build a fresh session instead.

-Refresh() and Close() both use a timeout-bounded close path on QUIC, so a misbehaving H3 peer can't hang the call forever.
+Refresh() and Close() both go through a timeout-bounded close path on QUIC, so a misbehaving H3 peer can't hang the call forever.